dhananjayadr/thirsty/README.md

      There are 0 bottles of Whiskey in the cabinet.
 Date=1713344736881 Thread=7 127.0.0.1 - - [17/Apr/2024 14:35:36] "POST /flask HTTP/1.1" 200 -
     </pre>

+### Known Caveats
+* The BSF PreProcessor is deprecated, and I could have used JS223.
+However, to avoid dependencies on specific engines, the first choice seemed better.
+* Once requests are exhausted, I am not able to get the "Cheers" message to print.